After School Treats

 1. Chart Your Reading.

 Read for fun at least 30 minutes a day to push yourself to the point of "automaticity."
 That means you can read so well, you don't even have to try to understand what you're reading: the process has become automatic.
-You can use a calendar to keep track of your reading; maybe you miss a day, so you read 60 minutes the next day.
+You can use a calendar to keep track of your reading.
+Record 30 minutes a day, and check it off on the calendar.
+When you miss a day, read 60 minutes the next day.
+Keep it up!
+Don't slack off!
 This not only builds your reading skills, but also your power of concentration.
-It's best to NOT listen to music or have the TV on; then your brain can focus totally on comprehending what you're reading.
+It's best to NOT listen to music or have the TV on while you are reading.
+Then your brain can focus totally on comprehending what you're reading.

 2. Spelling "Ring."

-Get two large locking rings, a hole puncher, and a lot of scrap paper.
+Get two large locking rings, and a hole puncher, from an office supply store.
+Get together a lot of scrap paper.
+It should have no writing or typing on it - the back of pages that do are ideal as scrap.
 Cut or tear the scrap paper into equal-sized pieces (one-fourth, one-sixth or one-eighth of an 8 ½" x 11" piece of paper is good).
 Punch a hole in the corner of each piece of paper.
-Now start writing words that you have trouble spelling on these pieces of paper, and add them to your "ring."
-Keep it by your desk or bed, and flip through it daily.
-After a while, have someone give you a simple spelling test, and see if you've mastered the words on your ring.
+Now start writing words that you have trouble spelling on these pieces of paper.
+Add them to your "ring."
+Keep your ring of tough spelling words by your desk or bed or on the kitchen table.
+Flip through it daily.
+After a while, have someone give you a simple spelling test.
+See if you've mastered the words on your ring.
 If so, move the words you've mastered onto the other ring.
 Now you'll have one with words you're learning, and another with words you've learned.
 It wouldn't hurt to look at the ones you think you know, from time to time, to make sure you still know them.

 3. Math Flash Cards.

-For math, you build your brain with flash cards - addition, subtraction, multiplication and division - of the math facts, to go over and over and OVER.
-It's so important to memorize your math facts so that when you take on the more complicated math in middle school and high school, you have "automaticity" in the basics there, too.
+For math, you build your brain with flash cards.
+Obtain a set of addition, subtraction, multiplication and division flash cards.
+These are the "math facts" that it is so important to memorize.
+So with the flash cards, you should go over and over and OVER them until you can get 100% in a short amount of time.
+It's important to memorize your math facts so that when you take on the more complicated math in middle school and high school, you have "automaticity" in the basics there, too.
 Kids who are smart in grade school and do pretty well in math can get completely tripped up in middle school and high school because they have been lazy about memorizing their math facts.
 You can make your own set of flash cards from scratch paper, or they're available in stores for just a dollar or two.

 Brainstorming < Previous Next >